rushil-ambati/track-driver-ai/docs/docs.md

 I will also create a “Standalone System” which will be a set of programs that have no interface but serve as the development stage for the backends of both the Trainer and Driver applications.

-A high level description of each part of the project is discussed in the ’Structure’ subsection and a more detailed breakdown of each program is considered in the ‘Operation’ subsection.
+A high-level description of each part of the project is discussed in the ’Structure’ subsection and a more detailed breakdown of each program is considered in the ‘Operation’ subsection.

 The general process for a user in the overall Track Driver system is: